 One thing that we are not is simply a ‘half-way house’ between Labour and the Tories.
 For one thing, they have often been on the same side, be it when supporting the Iraq war in the past or supporting a full Brexit as today.
 For another, in terms of actual delivery we are not ‘half-way’ between the two parties either.
 As an example, at the last General Election, the hugely-respected Institute for Fiscal Studies confirmed that our policies would be much better for the poorest two-thirds in society than either Labour's or the Conservatives', particularly for those at the lowest end.

-This doesn’t mean that we are more socialist than Jeremy Corbyn’s Labour party.
-Obviously, we are not.
-What it does mean is that in terms of outcomes, Liberal Democrat policies – underpinned by our values – deliver more for working and middle class families and individuals.
-This is why we supported ending the benefit freeze, reversed cuts to child credit and universal credit and Corbyn’s Labour party did not.
-They preferred instead to allocate money to nationalization and give a big tax break to the highest earning graduates.
+In terms of outcomes, this means that Liberal Democrat policies – underpinned by our values – deliver more for working and middle class families and individuals.
+This is why we supported ending the benefit freeze, reversed cuts to child credit and universal credit (even when the Labour party did not - preferring instead to allocate money to nationalization and give a big tax break to the highest earning graduates).
 Their priority is socialism – even if it means socialism for the rich at the expense of the poor.
 Ultimately, our priority is people.

 We as Southwark Liberal Democrats believe in an open society, an open London, and an open Britain.
 Open to new ideas, new cultures, new businesses, new communities, and yes, new people.
 London and Britain have benefitted immensely from those who have moved to build their lives and to make their homes here and we are not ashamed to say that.
 Yes, all the evidence makes it clear that Brexit will undoubtedly damage our economy and with it the ability to fund our public services.
 But it’s not just an economic hit.
 Brexit is the most anti-immigration policy in British democratic history and it threatens both the benefits we’ve all already had from a liberal London and the benefits to come.